Oelnbod/useful-config-files/README.md

 This is the emacs config file that I use, and I don't want to lose it.
 ## total-lines.sh
 This just counts the total lines in a repo (because I am curious and can't remember the command).
+## install-programs.sh
+This is a running install script of things that I like to have pre-installed.